Learn the common signs of mental illness in adults and adolescents.

 Regarding breastfeeding, caution is advised since it is not known if viloxazine passes into human breast milk.

 Viloxazine is usually taken one time per day with or without food.
-However, taking it with a high fat meal may increase the time to peak concentration by 2 hours.

 The dose usually ranges from 100mg to 200mg.
 Only your health care provider can determine the correct dose for you.